 The effects of cumulative project-induced impacts on wildlife are considered in the Impact Summary and Mitigation Plan Sections of FERC License Application, Exhibit E, Chapter 3 (Sections 4.3.5 and 4.4 respectively).
-4.3.5 addresses the cumulative impacts of the entire project on populations, species and communities.
-Cumulative impacts on wildlife are also considered in the mitigation options presented in Section 4.4.
-Throughout the remainder of the text, specifically identified project effects are discussed individually in order to facilitate accurate assessment of each impact mechanism for each species or group. prior consideration and quantification of individual impact mechanisms where feasible, subsequent assessment of cumulative impacts of the entire project cannot be accomplished.
-The ongoing refinement of impact assessment and mitigation planning is advancing our predictive capability with respect to cumulative effects. this refinement process will be presented in the Impact Assessment Update and Refinement Report to be completed in April 1984.
+Section 4.3.5 addresses the cumulative impacts of the entire project on populations, species and communities.
+Cumulative impacts on wildlife are also considered in the mitigation options Throughout the remainder of the presented in Section 4.4. text, specifically identified project effects are discussed individually in order to facilitate accurate assessment of each impact mechanism for each species or group.
+Without prior consideration and quantification of individual impact mechanisms where feasible, subsequent assessment of cumulative impacts of the entire project cannot be accomplished.
+The ongoing refinement of impact assessment and mitigation planning is advancing our predictive capability with respect to cumulative effects.
+Results of this refinement process will be presented in the Impact Assessment Update and Refinement Report to be completed in April 1984.